-Goa Summer Delights surprised ?
+Goa Summer Delights surprised?
 Summers can be harsh in Goa.
 Fruits are the Goa Summer Delights of this tiny state that bring some cheer and make the summer heat seem a bit bearable.
 It almost feels like nature’s way of compensating for the killing heat.
 It all begins with a series of Cashew festivals in the state sometime in April.
 Once the hullabaloo is over, step into the lovely markets of Goa and you would discover these summer fruits that you can relish.
 We regularly go to Panaji Municipal Market and off and on go to Mapusa market that is a bit away but a little more vibrant.
-This season I saw some fruits that I have not seen elsewhere and that called for sharing through this blog post.
+This season I saw some fruits that I have not seen elsewhere and that called for sharing this blog post.

-Bibbe or Raw Cashew
+Bibbe or Raw Cashew Nut

 Cashew is the king of Goa.
 No matter what mode you take to enter Goa, the piles of cashew would welcome you.
-You find them at the airport, at the railway station, at bus stations and at all possible tourists corners along with its baby Feni.
+You find them at the airport, at the railway station, at bus stations, and at all possible tourist corners along with its baby Feni.
 Now what you may not have seen is the wet or raw cashew, locally called ‘Bibbe’ that you get only during summers – typically Mid-March to Mid-June.
 You buy it by pieces, at peak season something like a Rupee per piece and at other times a bit higher.
 You need to soak it for a while to be able to peel the skin and eat it raw.
 It tastes yummier than its dry & hardened version that we usually consume.
 I guess to make curry out of this would also be easier though the thought of rich curries in this summer heat is repelling.

-My verdict – Must try if you are in Goa during summer months.
+My verdict – Must try if you are in Goa during the summer months.
 You may like to read my blog post on Cashew-trail at Park Hyatt

 Zaam or Jaam or Water Rose Apple

 This triangular conical fruit comes in 2 colors – light green and dark pink and within these colors in various shades.
 This can be seen all over the place including on the trees if you look carefully.
 It is quite a bland fruit with almost no taste.
 Absolutely hollow inside it is just a thin layer that you eat – but it provides the much-needed hydration to take on the summer heat.
-When you eat, it almost feels like sucking in a bit of glucose but with minimal sweet taste.
+When you eat, it almost feels like sucking in a bit of glucose but with a minimal sweet taste.
 Sometimes also called Love apple – I guess because of the heart shape that it can look like from certain angles.

 Caranz or Karvandam